ashank/Office-365-SDK-for-Android/samples/mail-app/README.txt

 ------
 1. Import to Eclipse via "General > Existing Project into Workspace".
 2. Resolve ADAL library dependency via "Properties > Android > Library section"
+3. Add android-support-v4 library to the 'libs' folder and add to build path.
+You can take it from Android SDK: "<SDK-root>/extras/android/support/v4/"
-3. Run on device/emulator with API < 4.4
+4. Run on device/emulator with API < 4.4